rails/rails/guides/source/ruby_on_rails_guides_guidelines.md

 Textile
 -------

-Guides are written in "Textile":http://www.textism.com/tools/textile/.
-There is comprehensive "documentation":http://redcloth.org/hobix.com/textile/ and a "cheatsheet":http://redcloth.org/hobix.com/textile/quick.html for markup.
+Guides are written in [Textile](http://www.textism.com/tools/textile/).
+There is comprehensive [documentation](http://redcloth.org/hobix.com/textile/) and a [cheatsheet](http://redcloth.org/hobix.com/textile/quick.html) for markup.

 Prologue
 --------

 Each guide should start with motivational text at the top (that's the little introduction in the blue area).
 The prologue should tell the reader what the guide is about, and what they will learn.
-See for example the "Routing Guide":routing.html.
+See for example the [Routing Guide](routing.html).

 Titles
 ------